Causal effect on a target population: a sensitivity analysis to handle missing covariates: Introduction

 \section{Introduction}

 \paragraph*{Context}

-Randomized Controlled Trials (RCTs) are often considered as the gold standard to conclude on the causal effect of a given intervention on an outcome, as \modif{such interventions are} applied randomly \citep{imbens2015causal}.
-Yet, they may face a lack of external validity, when the population eligible to the RCT is substantially different from the target population of the intervention policy \citep{rothwell2005external}.
-Indeed, if there are treatment effect modifiers with a different distribution in the target population than that in the trial, generalizing --or transporting-- the causal effects measured on the RCT is necessary to estimate the target population causal effect.
-Using covariates present in both RCT and an observational sample of the target population, this target population average treatment effect (ATE) can be identified and estimated with a variety of methods \citep{Hotz2005training, cole2010generalizing, stuart2011use, bareinboim2011formaltransportability, bareinboim2013general, tipton2013improving, bareinboim2014recovering, pearl2014externalvalidity, kern2016generalization, bareinboim2016causalfusion, buchanan2018generalizing, stuart2018generalizability, dong2020integrative}, reviewed in \cite{colnet2020causal} and \cite{degtiar2021reviewgeneralizability}.
+Randomized Controlled Trials (RCTs) are often considered the gold standard for estimating causal effects \citep{imbens2015causal}.
+Yet, they may lack external validity, when the population eligible to the RCT is substantially different from the target population of the intervention policy \citep{rothwell2005external}.
+Indeed, if there are treatment effect modifiers with a different distribution in the target population than that in the trial, some form of adjustment of the causal effects measured on the RCT is necessary to estimate the causal effect in the target population.
+Using covariates present in both RCT and an observational sample of the target population, this target population average treatment effect (ATE) can be identified and estimated with a variety of methods \citep{Hotz2005training, cole2010generalizing, stuart2011use, bareinboim2011formaltransportability, bareinboim2013general, tipton2013improving, bareinboim2014recovering, pearl2014externalvalidity, kern2016generalization, bareinboim2016causalfusion, buchanan2018generalizing, stuart2018generalizability, dong2020integrative}, reviewed in \citep{colnet2020causal} and \citep{degtiar2021reviewgeneralizability}.